9 Steakhouse Chains With The Best Ribeye, According To Reviews

 5. LongHorn Steakhouse

-Not only are reviewers shocked that they're eating a chain steak, but they also find it on par with swankier restaurants.
-According to reviews, the spice blend is a huge part.
+The ribeyes are finished with a sprinkling of the chain's proprietary seasoning mixes.
 One diner found it nicely spicy, which amplified the beef's natural juiciness.
 "Flavor-wise?
 If you're a black pepper fan, you're gonna be into this," they said on Facebook.
 "It's heavily seasoned with pepper and salt, just shy of spicy, and I liked that."
+Another Facebook reviewer shared, "Outlaw is the only way to go.
+Best flavor of any steak I have ever had."

 6. The Capital Grille